Darren Lockyer: Australian Kangaroos

-Post-playing

-Lockyer had a second son on 14 January 2012 called Flynn Martin.
+Personal life

+Darren is married to Loren Pollock.
+They married in October 2007 and have three sons and a daughter together.

 Lockyer joined the Nine Network's rugby league commentary team in 2012, acting as a sideline commentator.
 Though opting not to have surgery to remove the chipped bone in his throat, he decided to see a speech therapist to help his tone for TV commentary.

-Lockyer had a third son born on 29 May 2013 called Hugo David.

 In 2012, Lockyer signed a three-year contract with Origin Energy's Australia Pacific coal seam gas (CSG) project.
 He will be their safety ambassador and also to gain support for a mining operations called Coal Seam gas or CSG.

 On Origin's website Darren is investigating the coal seam gas industry for himself.
 He talks to paid employees and also talks to a farmer that are also making large amount of money from CSG Mining.

 Lockyer currently serves as Head of Business Affairs at Mayur Resources, a Brisbane-based energy and minerals company with activities in Papua New Guinea.

+He is an Executive Director at Aura Mining.

 In September 2025 Lockyer led an ownership group consisting of businessman Grant Wechsel, and Super League executive Gary Hetherington in the successful takeover of the London Broncos.

 In October 2025 the London club were controversially overlooked for elevation to the Super League in favour of the Bradford Bulls.